It is a picture story. It recalls the story of freedom through pictures. It also explains the idea that led to the first war of Independence in 1857.

 The English were merchants first.
 Their aim was to make quick profits.
 They imposed heavy taxes on the farmers.
 They sent many farmers to jail for failing to pay their tax arrears.
 They destroyed Indian cottage industries also in order to sell goods manufactured in England.
 They exempted all goods imported from England from duties.
 Thus they ruined Indian artisans and their business.

-Raja Ram Mohan Roy, a learned social reformer from Bengal, understood what was wrong with the country.
+Ram Mohan Roy, a learned social reformer from Bengal, understood what was wrong with the country.
 He called upon the people to feel proud of their ancient culture, and get the society rid of silly superstitions.
 He pointed out that all religions preached the same thing.
-He understood the importance of science and modem knowledge.
+He understood the importance of science and modern knowledge.
 He started newspapers but the British stopped them in 1823.
 He crossed the seas and went to England to see what made the British so powerful.
 He then adopted the middle path.
+He agreed to accept the British as rulers but they must remember the responsibilities of rulers towards their subjects.